-Brand New: PhUSE has been working on producing a Standard Operating Procedure for Version Control of PhUSE Deliverables.
+SOP: PhUSE has been working on producing a Standard Operating Procedure for Version Control of PhUSE Deliverables.
 We are pleased to announce this has now been agreed by the Steering Committee and PhUSE Board of Directors.
 Moving forward, we ask all members that are working towards a deliverable for review and approval, to start using this agreed process.
 If you have any queries, please reach out to your Working Group Lead.

 Working Practice Process

 The ADRG provides FDA Reviewers an orientation to the submitted analysis data in a consistent and usable format.
 The ADRG Work Package includes a ADRG Completion Guidelines, ADRG Template, and examples.
 This document is referenced in the FDA Study Data Technical Conformance Guide release, March 2018 - click here to view.